Quentin Lauer: Life and academic career

-After finishing his doctorate, Lauer would return to the United States, taking a position at Fordham University, where he would continue to work and live for virtually the rest of his life.
-Quentin Lauer would help introduce phenomenology in United States, which was rather unstudied and new to the U.S. Aron Gurwitsch wrote that Lauer had "rendered a valuable service to both the cause of phenomenology and American philosophy" by presenting "the scientific spirit, in a radical sense, which was alive in Husserl".
-From the mid fifties to sixties, Lauer would publish several books and articles on Husserl.However, Lauer would eventually become disillusioned with this philosophical system, seeing it as failing to create a dialogue between ideas and history, ethics and religion.
+After finishing his doctorate, Lauer returned to the United States, taking a position at Fordham University, where he would continue to work and live for virtually the rest of his life.
+Quentin Lauer would help introduce phenomenology in United States, which had, up to that time, had little impact on American philosophy had fostered little in terms of academic research.
+Aron Gurwitsch wrote that Lauer had "rendered a valuable service to both the cause of phenomenology and American philosophy" by presenting "the scientific spirit, in a radical sense, which was alive in Husserl".
+From the mid fifties to sixties, Lauer would publish several books and articles on Husserl.
+However, Lauer would eventually become disillusioned with this philosophical system, seeing it as failing to create a dialogue between ideas and history, ethics and religion.
 Lauer became briefly engaged in dialogue with Marxism, co-publishing with French Marxist Roger Garaudy in 1968 A Christian-Communist Dialogue (published in France as Marxistes et chrétiens face à face; Peuvent-ils construire ensemble l'avenir?).
 This work was noted for successfully presenting a frank and genuine dialogue between Christians and Marxists.

 After this rather brief engagement with French Marxism, Lauer began his study of the thought of Georg Wilhelm Friedrich Hegel, for which he devoted the rest of his career.
 He wrote four books and dozens of papers on Hegel, including Hegel's Idea of Philosophy (1976), Studies in Hegelian Dialectic (1977), and Hegel's Concept of God (1982).